Faculty & Staff

 Research Associate Professor and FCIC Associate Director

 Dr. Perkins’ scholarly work has been published in a variety of notable journals including the Journal of the American Medical Association (JAMA).
-She was the guest co-editor for a Special Issue on Aging and End of Life for the American Journal on Intellectual and Developmental Disabilities.
-She also co-authored the 5th (2010) and 6th (2014) editions of "Physical Changes and Aging: A Guide for the Helping Professions", a highly regarded gerontology textbook published by Springer.
+Dr. Perkins’ research introduced the term “Compound Caregivers” – to identify the unique needs of caregivers of adult children with IDD who are also caregivers to other family members.
+She co-authored the 5th (2010), 6th (2014), and 7th (2021) editions of "Physical Changes and Aging: A Guide for the Helping Professions", a highly regarded gerontology textbook.
 Both the 5th and 6th editions were translated and published in Chinese.
 Dr. Perkins is also the author of numerous book chapters, policy briefs, and health advocacy resources and tools including My Health Passport, My Health Report, and the Education for Lifelong Health Factsheet series.
+She has also served as guest editor for the Special Issue on Aging and End of Life (2012) for the American Journal on Intellectual and Developmental Disabilities.
 Currently, Dr. Perkins is a consulting editor for Intellectual and Developmental Disabilities (a journal of the American Association on Intellectual and Developmental Disabilities (AAIDD)), and the Journal of Policy and Practice in Intellectual Disabilities (a journal of the International Association for the Scientific Study of Intellectual Disabilities).
 She is also an editorial board member for the UK’s Royal College of Nursing’s journal Learning Disability Practice, and AAIDD’s Inclusion.